maurice1408/DeHashed-API-Tool/README.md

 2. Toggle the row viewer that will appear to the right of the table

-Selecting rows (checkbox to let of row) will populate rows in the table below the main results table.
-So selecting rows can be used to keep rows of interest.
+Selecting rows (checkbox to left of row) will populate rows in the table below the main results table.
+So selecting rows can be used to bookmark rows of interest.

-Either table can be downloaded or coppied to clipboard using the `Download` at the bottom right of either table.
+Either table can be downloaded or copied to the clipboard using the `Download` at the bottom right of either table.

 To shutdown the app: